Krista Hatcher Uelmen On Using Your Voice As A Force For Good

 What have been your biggest successes in your career?
 Conversely, what have been some of your biggest challenges?

 Being able to fall into broadcasting is such an amazing adventure.
 I was a senior in college doing my acting recital and I was able to do my improv.
-To be noticed that way by a phenomenal man, by the name of Dick Record in La Crosse, Wisconsin and said, “She has something.
+To be noticed that way by a phenomenal man by the name of Dick Record in La Crosse, Wisconsin, who said, “She has something.
 I'd love her to get into what we do,” which is radio.
-I've never done morning radio.
+I'd never done morning radio.
 I knew nothing about it.
 I just knew how to talk.

 Being able to persevere in this industry means everything to me.
 For many years, I've been working hard at doing that.
 Being a woman, doing my thing, being vocal about what it means to me to host a morning show was everything.
-I'm ecstatic to be able to have the opportunity to host a morning show for the last years, especially to be able to host the first all-female morning show in Madison, Wisconsin has been everything.
+I'm ecstatic to be able to have the opportunity to host a morning show for so many years.
+And especially to be able to host the first all-female morning show in Madison, Wisconsin - that has been everything.
 It's been such a great ride.
-Being able to do that meant a lot to me.
+Being able to do that means a lot to me.
 I'm so thankful and honored to do it.